mattermost/docs/source/integrations/jira.rst

 .. _jira:

-JIRA Plugin
+Jira Plugin
 ================================

 Documentation has moved to `Jira plugin repository <https://github.com/mattermost/mattermost-plugin-jira>`_.

-Learn more about how to integrate with your other :doc:`Atlassian tools <atlassian-integrations>`.
+Learn more about how to integrate with your other `Atlassian tools <https://docs.mattermost.com/deployment/atlassian-integrations.html>`.